sooslandia/translations/BallBouncer/docs/cs/readme.md

 All additional keys for a specific mode are listed in the mode description and are also mentioned in the controls tables.

+After unlocking all three modes, you will be able to see the requirements for unlocking the quest board.
+A corresponding tab will appear on the profile screen.

 ### Mapa předmětů

 The object map works in any mode.
 You can open it by pressing the M key.